AnnieEvans83/Curriculum/README.md

 ### Curriculum

+We are currently building curriculum and a web plataform for it.
-The AutoAuto curriculum currently is designed for Workshops, Hackathons, Afterschool programs and Summer schools.
-In the near feature we will add an extend version of the curriculum for regular schools.
-We suggest at most two students per AutoAuto car.
+The AutoAuto curriculum is currently designed for Workshops, Hackathons, Afterschool programs or Summer schools.
+In the near feature we will add an extend version of the curriculum for regular schools and a "do it all yourself" version for kids with an AutoAuto car at home.
+This is a learning experience to build Python, Machine Learning and Autonomous cars application skills.
+For the best use of it we recommend having our hand-held autonomous cars.
+In schools we suggest at most two students per AutoAuto car.

 ## Software Needed